 To get the best of both worlds the cheesewedge ramp system is also available as a full-width ramp fitted with a 500mm gate in the centre, giving the luxury of both options.
 In this case the ramps would still give a totally flat deck when folded, but also allows a Excavator Bucket for example to protrude behind the ramps when vertical to maximize deck space.

 Sterling GP have been manufacturing plant body transporters for over 20 years have an impressive track record in the manufacture of a variety of ramp styles.
 Our cheese wedge beavertail is available in 18-32 tonne options and are fantastic for transporting almost any kind of plant machinery.
+You may also be interested in our Hiab Truck solutions which make loading and unloading of heavy objects easy.

 Speak to one of our experienced team for a quote.